rokossovskytech/moon-app-docs/terms-of-use.md

 ## 7. Limitation of Liability
 To the fullest extent permitted by law:
-- The App is provided **“as is” and “as available”**, without warranties of any kind.
+- The App is provided **"as is" and "as available"**, without warranties of any kind.
 - We do not guarantee that the App will be error-free, uninterrupted, or meet all your expectations.
 - We are not liable for any indirect, incidental, special, or consequential damages resulting from your use of the App.
 - You use the App entirely **at your own risk**.